nicolasleenaerts/nicolasleenaerts.github.io/_pages/about.md

   - /about.html
 ---

-> **Note:** Currently looking for partners to organise a self-funded postdoc on the use of machine learning and reinforcement learning in JITAIs

 # Who is Nicolas Leenaerts?

 Well, that's me!
 A psychiatry resident at both Zorggroep Sint-Kamillus and the penitentiary of Merksplas in Belgium.
 Additionally, I'm training in cognitive behavioral therapy and doing research at the KU Leuven.